henri/spb/README.md

   set -x export https_proxy "https://proxy.server:port"

 ```
-If you would like to use a single proxy when checking for updates, it is reccomded that you either add the enviroment varables to your crontab (or automation system of choice) or create a custom update wrapper script which adds the proxy varables to your enviroment so they are respected during the update process.
-Editing the included update script should be avoided because during the update proces any changes made to that file will be removed.
+If you would like to use a single proxy when checking for updates, it is recommended that you either add the environment variables to your crontab (or automation system of choice) or create a custom update wrapper script which adds the proxy variables to your environment so they are respected during the update process.
+Editing the included update script should be avoided because during the update process any changes made to that file will be removed.

-Different web browsers may or may not respect the proxy enviroment variables.
+Different web browsers may or may not respect the proxy environment variables.
 [Browser specific notes](https://github.com/henri/spb/blob/main/901.notes_browser_specific.md) are available regarding the use of individual proxies.

 <br/>

 ### :memo: Licensing, Terms of Use and Legal
 SPB is released under the [GNU GPL 3 or later](https://www.gnu.org/licenses/gpl-3.0.html).
-The GNU GPL is a free software licence which [protects users freedoms](https://www.gnu.org/philosophy/free-sw.en.html).
+The GNU GPL is a free software license which [protects users freedoms](https://www.gnu.org/philosophy/free-sw.en.html).
 Learn more about [escaping to freedom](https://www.fsf.org/blogs/rms/20140407-geneva-tedx-talk-free-software-free-society).

 <br/>